Kitchen Essentials: Two Pans and One Cover

 Either or Both

 We recommend either or both pans as a compliment to your kitchen, Yosuka is more traditional, while Kyocera uses an innovative new nonstick-ceramic coating.
 If you absolutely want a guaranteed non-stick pan, Kyocera would be our recommendation.
-If you are looking for a pan that can sear on high heat, consider Yosuka.
+If you are looking for a pan that can sear on high heat, consider Yosukata.
 You can’t go wrong with either of these relatively lightweight and durable pans, and although neither comes with a cover, Kyocera has the answer, a universal adjustable cover.

 Adjustable Cover